jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 <div class="gallery" markdown="1">
 ![Adams Arms™ lightweight bolt carrier, adjustable micro gas block, & piston][progress-2021-02-26]
-![Adams Arms™ piston kit & GGG™ Transition rear sight][progress-2021-03-02] *2021-03 — Piston kit & rear sight*
+![Adams Arms™ piston kit & GGG™ Transition rear sight.
+Also pictured is a plastic thread protector, but that'll be replaced with steel.][progress-2021-03-02]
+*2021-03 — Piston kit, rear sight, & temporary thread-protector *
 </div>

 Projected total weight, with a scope and a full magazine, is 6 lb 15 oz.
 Projected total length is 31 inches.

-![The thread protector pictured up to this point is just a plastic placeholder that likely wouldn't handle the heat.][to-be-continued]
+![The plastic thread protector is unsuitable for handling the barrel heat.
+The carbon-fiber handguard lacks piston clearance.][to-be-continued]
 *Coming 2021-04 — Steel thread protector & aluminum handguard*

 ## Performance
-When the RC1 is complete, we'll assess its performance in a separate post.
+When the RC1 is complete, Leeroy and I will assess its performance in a separate post.
 We'll compare it to a couple of other guns.
-Criteria for assessment will
+Criteria will
 include:
-- Weight, length, & ease of maneuvering in close quarters
+- Ease of maneuvering in close quarters
-- Muscle fatigue from a long day of shootin' stuff up
 - Speed of magazine changes
 - Ability to reliably (4 shots out of 5) hit the vital areas of men and wolves:
   - At 25 yards with iron sights, quickly (2 seconds max per shot) in standing position